Trane Technologies: After the Ingersoll Rand and Trane merger

 Ingersoll Rand announced in March 2009 its intention to relocate its offices from Bermuda to Ireland, a decision which shareholders approved in a vote.

 On 16 November 2010, the company became a constituent of the S&P 500 Index, replacing Pactiv Corporation.

 On 2 December 2013, Ingersoll Rand completed the spinoff of its security hardware sector into a standalone business named Allegion, which maintains commercial and residential security hardware brands such as Schlage, Von Duprin, LCN, Bricard, Interflex, Normbau and CISA.

 In August 2014, it was announced that Ingersoll-Rand would acquire the centrifugal compression unit of Cameron International for $850 million.

 In October 2018, Ingersoll Rand received takeover interest in its power tools business, which was slated to be worth up to $750 million in a potential sale.
 Power Tools is the oldest business with the least revenue, and the decision of whether to sell this unit or not has not been announced.

 Spin-off of Ingersoll Rand

 In 2020 Ingersoll Rand sold its non-refrigeration businesses via a Reverse Morris Trust transaction to Gardner Denver, rebranding themselves as Trane Technologies and focusing on their Commercial HVAC, Residential HVAC (Trane) and Refrigeration Transport businesses (Thermo King).

+In December 2025, it was announced Trane Technologies had acquired a minority stake in the Berlin-based firm, Kieback&Peter GmbH & Co.
+KG.
+The company develops and produces building-automation hardware and software, integrated control solutions for room climate, building systems, and industrial applications.